 Instagram is probably already on your to-do list.
 It’s been a must-have for a while, but how do you use it well?

-- Driving traffic: This is trickier.
+Driving traffic: This is trickier than brand-building.
 Instagram doesn’t have a lot of native ways to get people to click off the platform.
-You can maximize your link-in-bio usage, story swipe-ups, If you need some help, here’s a more in depth guide on how to get clicks.
+You can maximize your link-in-bio usage with story swipe-ups.
+If you need some help, here’s a more in-depth guide on how to get clicks.

-- Raising awareness: Maybe you’ve got a message, a cause, or a non-profit that you are working with.
-A good hashtag, some influencer partnerships, and impactful content can go a long way on Instagram.
+Raising awareness: Maybe you’ve got a message, a cause, or a non-profit that you are working with.
+An active hashtag, some influencer partnerships, and impactful content can go a long way on Instagram.
 Plan your content and your execution well, and you could have some serious success.

-- Sales: Trying to sell a product?
+Sales: Trying to sell a product?
 Up your paid strategy.
-Some solid targeting can get you to the audience you are trying to reach.
-You can also use content marketing, influencer marketing, and traditional brand awareness campaigns to build a relationship with your audience and push some sales.
+Some robust targeting can get you to the audience you are trying to reach.
+You can also use content marketing, influencer marketing, and traditional brand awareness campaigns to build relationships with your audience and push some sales.

 Learn about TikTok